jtburum/jtburum.github.io/src/pages/configure-private-email.com-in-a-web-application.md

 After testing I was able to move this configuration to my `production.rb` configuration file to be used in my applications live environment.

-I hope this helped you!
-Have a nice rest of your day!
+I hope this helped!
+Have a good one!